captn3m0/ideas/README.md

 ##Email on top of keybase
 Keybase has a cool API.
 I wonder if its possible to build an actual email service on top of keybase?

+##Hacking via OAauth tokens
+While pen-testing, once you've gained access to the target, it is often necessary to install a backdoor to mantain the access.
+While this is easily done in case of root access to the machine, this is not that easy if the target is an email account, lets say.

+Many online services today (with data of considerable value) offer developers programmatic access to their data by use of APIs, which are usually authenticated via OAuth tokens.
+What I intend to build is a suite of applications (or a single large one) that allow you to use the application as another user, just by setting up an access token.

+While this is certainly possible with existing tools (such as the Facebook Graph API Explorer), it is cumbersome and not user-friendly.
+The application will mimic the interface, usability, and looks of the actual application to let you maintain access easily enough.

+###But OAuth tokens can be revoked
+That is a good point, but one that fails in practice.
+A password change in most services does not trigger an automatic token revocation because that would leave a lot of developers and users unhappy.
+However, neither does any service warn you to check your approved applications (especially after a hacking attempt).

+###Procedure
+1. You gain access to someone's account.
+2. You create an application (using a fake account or the victim's own account, so its not tied back to you)
+3. You setup our app (direct deploy to Heroku)
+4. You configure the app with the application credentials (app id, secret key)
+5. You authenticate the victim's account against the app
+6. You use the application to access the user's account

+The account access will continue till the victim checks his/her approved applications.

 ##Licence
 This work is licensed under a [Creative Commons Attribution 4.0 International License](https://creativecommons.org/licenses/by/4.0/).
 Feel free to contribute via Pull Requests, or discuss ideas in Issues.
 Also feel free to use these ideas in making the Next Big Thing.